Maximizing Opportunities in Cocoa Activity (MOCA)

 Earnings from the cultivation and sale of cocoa support 5 million people in Côte d’Ivoire, including an estimated 1 million smallholder farmers and their families.
 On average, these are producers who live on less than $2.00 per day and grow cocoa on small plots of between 2-5 hectares with low or declining productivity.

 These smallholder cocoa farmers have limited capacity to increase the amount of quality beans they can sell, which would otherwise be a viable means of increasing their incomes and improving their livelihoods.
 This is of great concern to the Government of Côte D’Ivoire, which is engaged in its own efforts to strengthen the country-wide capacity to meet rising global demand and improve domestic processing operations.
-The Government currently maintains a goal of keeping 50% of cocoa processing in-country.
+The Government currently maintains a goal of keeping 50 percent of cocoa processing in-country.

 To support the cocoa sector in addressing these and other challenges, CNFA is implementing the three-year Maximizing Opportunities in Cocoa Activity (MOCA).